julietten/SMPD/README.md

 ## 3. Hardware Components:

-STM32 Blue Pill microcontroller, LoRa radio, capacitive soil moisture sensor, DHT11 temperature and humidity sensor, tipping bucket rainwater gauge using a magnetic switch, 10kOhm pull up resistor for the rainwater gauge, battery holder, and a waterproof case for the device.
+STM32 Blue Pill microcontroller, LoRa radio, capacitive soil moisture sensor, DHT11 temperature and humidity sensor, tipping bucket rainwater gauge using a magnetic switch, 10 kOhm pull up resistor for the rainwater gauge, battery holder, and a waterproof case for the device.

 ## 4. Microcontroller Pinouts: